Student Visa Information

 Evidence of meeting the genuineness requirement should be supplied at the time of application in the form of a written statement, previous studies, and evidence of current employment.
-Further evidence may be requested after lodgement at DIBP’s discretion.
-During the assessment, Immigration will assess;
+Further evidence may be requested after lodgement at The Department’s discretion.
+During the assessment, Immigration will assess:

-- Does the course match the applicant’s employment and education history
+- Whether the course matches the applicant’s employment and education history;

 How we can help